By the end of this section, you will be able to:

 Lincoln moved slowly and cautiously on the issue of abolition.
 His primary concern was the cohesion of the Union and the bringing of the Southern states back into the fold.
 However, as the war dragged on and many thousands of contrabands made their way north, Republicans in Congress continued to call for the end of slavery.
 Throughout his political career, Lincoln’s plans for formerly enslaved people had been to send them to Liberia.
 As late as August 1862, he had hoped to interest African Americans in building a colony for formerly enslaved people in Central America, an idea that found favor neither with Black leaders nor with abolitionists, and thus was abandoned by Lincoln.
 Responding to Congressional demands for an end to slavery, Lincoln presented an ultimatum to the Confederates on September 22, 1862, shortly after the Confederate retreat at Antietam.
 He gave the Confederate states until January 1, 1863, to rejoin the Union.
 If they did, slavery would continue in the slave states.
 If they refused to rejoin, however, the war would continue and all of the enslaved would be freed at its conclusion.
 The Confederacy took no action.
 It had committed itself to maintaining its independence and had no interest in the president’s ultimatum.

 Read through the full text of the Emancipation Proclamation at the National Archives website.

 The proclamation generated quick and dramatic reactions.
 The news created euphoria among enslaved people, as it signaled the eventual end of their bondage.
 Predictably, Confederate leaders raged against the proclamation, reinforcing their commitment to fight to maintain slavery, the foundation of the Confederacy.
 In the North, opinions split widely on the issue.
 Abolitionists praised Lincoln’s actions, which they saw as the fulfillment of their long campaign to strike down an immoral institution.
-But other Northerners, especially Irish, working-class, urban dwellers loyal to the Democratic Party and others with racist beliefs, hated the new goal of emancipation and found the idea of freed slaves repugnant.
+But other Northerners, especially Irish, working-class, urban dwellers loyal to the Democratic Party and others with racist beliefs, hated the new goal of emancipation and found the idea of freed formerly enslaved people repugnant.
 At its core, much of this racism had an economic foundation: Many Northerners feared competing with emancipated people for scarce jobs.